 The standout of this album is easily "Let the Horns Blow," where Chi, Dove, Phife Dawg, and Fashion represent over a sinister groove.
 The experienced Native Toungers run laps around Chi-Ali, exposing the lyrical limitations of this LP.
 However, this song produced two additional hit singles, "Roadrunner" and "Funky Lemonade" (and 12" remixes by A Tribe Called Quest and the Beatnuts, respectively) which seemed to bode well for Chi.
 But these singles were the last songs ever to be released by Chi-Ali.

 Like many groups, Chi was never able to release a follow-up LP.
 The rap world moved on, and people weren't checking for Chi-Ali's style anymore.
 Unfortunately, Chi's personal fortunes followed his rap career.
 After a series of dead-end jobs, Chi-Ali is accused of murdering a man in the Bronx in a dispute over $300 on February 14th, 2000.

 It's hard to believe Chi-Ali, dancing happily in his videos, would end up a murderer.
-But before he joined Steady B as the butt of many jokes, Chi dropped a solid album, gained the adoration of thousands of preteen girls, and helped put the Beatnuts on.
+But before he joined Steady B as the butt of many jokes, Chi dropped a solid album, gained the adoration of girls, and helped put the Beatnuts on.
 Ultimately, the latter was his greatest contribution to hip-hop.

 Music Vibes: 10 of 10 Lyric Vibes: 6 of 10 TOTAL Vibes: 8 of 10